Federal Communications Commission.

 15. We also seek data on the relationship between competition and the availability of roaming for wireless customers.
 To what extent do carriers have agreements that enable their customers to use automatic roaming throughout the United States?
 Are there geographic areas in which some carriers do not have automatic roaming agreements?
 If so, where are those areas and is there any correlation to the number of wireless providers operating in those areas?
 Are rural customers more affected than non-rural customers?
 How many customers use manual roaming?
 Where are those customers located when they use manual roaming, and how frequent is their usage?

 16. Finally, we seek comment on the fact that our service availability analysis relies on information reported by service providers, including their news releases, filings with the SEC, Web site coverage maps, and network buildout notifications filed with the Commission.
 In addition, there are independent web sites and public reports that include some information about service coverage and dead zones.
 There are risks to relying exclusively on data supplied by parties with a financial stake in the use of such data as part of Commission decisions.
-Since we, in some cases, report on information supplied only by one or two sources, we also seek comment on ways of obtaining independent verification of competition information provided for the report.
+Since we, in some cases, report on information supplied only by one or two sources, we Start Printed Page 733also seek comment on ways of obtaining independent verification of competition information provided for the report.
 Which independent sources can be reliably used to verify carrier-supplied coverage information?
 Do commenters believe such verification is necessary in analyzing service availability and competition?

 17. In addition to analyzing service availability by all facilities-based mobile telephone carriers, previous CMRS Reports have discussed “nationwide” mobile telephone operators.
 Companies that analysts typically describe as being nationwide offer service in at least some part of the western, midwestern, and eastern United States.
 This label does not necessarily mean that the operator's license areas, service areas, or pricing plans cover the entire land area of the United States.
 The Seventh Report listed six carriers that analysts typically describe as nationwide mobile telephone operators, all of which, with their affiliates and partnerships, have licenses covering between 230 and 285 million people.
 We seek comment on whether it is appropriate to call these similarly situated operators “nationwide” mobile telephone operators.
 Is there other terminology that would better describe the carriers that have a relatively large number of licensed POPs and provide coverage in multiple large regions of the United States?